wandersick/aerozoom/README.md

 - If you notice `EnableLUA` is automatically restored to the original value, it is possibly affected by one of the processes in your system, such as some anti-virus process.
 This has so far been observed in one instance.
 If you are affected, feel free to email wandersick at gmail.com for a workaround.
 - Snipping Tool is no longer available on Windows 11, hence related snipping functions would not work.

-Aside from the Windows 11 issue above, below minor issues have been identified.
+Aside from the possible Windows 11 issue above, below minor issues have been identified.
 Please refer to the below workarounds:

 - AeroZoom `Setup.exe` does not uninstall itself cleanly, leaving `Setup.exe` and `AeroZoom_*x64.exe` files in the installation directory
   - **Workaround**: They can be manually removed if desired